 While we had created dashboards from scratch in SAP Design Studio, we set out to explore what it would take to ‘migrate’ an existing dashboard (created in SAP Dashboards) to Design Studio.
-For this exercise, we took the Work Order Management dashboard, and targeted Design Studio version 1.0 SP02.
+For this exercise, we took the Work Order Management dashboard and targeted Design Studio version 1.0 SP02.
 Contact us to receive the dashboard.

 Now, a major difference between SAP Dashboards and Design Studio is that while Excel is King in Xcelsius, scripts are the backbone of Design Studio.
 All functionalities such as dynamic visibility, selections, and drill downs that were possible in SAP Dashboards are achieved using BIAL (BI Action Language) scripting.
 Those accustomed to SAP Dashboards (Xcelsius) may find Design Studio concepts quite different, but you would get used to scripting pretty soon.
 In fact standard developers would pick it up easily, since Design Studio concepts are in many ways similar to that of other development tools such as Eclipse and Microsoft Visual Studio.